In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Dataset Preparation

 \section{Dataset Preparation}

 We employ the Geant4-based simulation framework star-XP, developed in-house, to generate both background and gamma-ray burst training datasets.
-The simulation utilizes a cubic satellite mass model as input, as illustrated in Fig.~\ref{Fig1}.
+The simulation utilizes a cubic satellite mass model as input, as illustrated in Figure~\ref{Fig1}.